gvwilson/sensibleadventures/coriandel/coriandel.md

 Shau Sheu led me downstairs.
-I didn't see her pass the papers to her houseman as he bowed us into her front courtyard, but when I left an hour later, he passed them back to me while Nednan was wrestling with the parasol.
+I didn't see her pass the papers to her houseman as he bowed us into her front courtyard, but when I left an hour later, he passed them back to me while Rojyar was wrestling with the parasol.
 I tried very hard not to think about them as I walked briskly home.
 I had practiced that almost as much as I had made Sehdie practice her diction.